telerik/fiddler-everywhere-docs/knowledge-base/using-filters-in-fiddler-everywhere-for-advanced-search.md

 1. In the toolbar, click on the "Filters" button.
 1. In the filter panel, specify the match conditions for the request body, response body, and headers.
 For example, you can set the filter to match a specific value in both the request and response bodies.
 1. Save the filter by giving it a name and clicking the "Save" button (top-right corner).
-1. Apply the filter by clicking the checkbox next to its name in the filter panel.
+1. Apply the filter by clicking the "Apply" button (top-right corner).

 All captured sessions will be immediately filtered based on the specified conditions, leaving only the desired results.
 You can turn filters on or off anytime by clicking the checkbox next to their names in the filters panel.
 Filters can also be edited or deleted as needed.